taufik-nurrohman/f3h/README.md

  - **Please do not make pull requests by editing the files that are in the root of the project.
 They are generated automatically by the build tool.**
  - Install [Git](https://en.wikipedia.org/wiki/Git) and [Node.js](https://en.wikipedia.org/wiki/Node.js)
  - Run `git clone https://github.com/taufik-nurrohman/f3h.git`
- - Run `cd f3h && npm install`
+ - Run `cd f3h && npm install --save-dev`
- - Edit the files in the `.github/src/-` folder.
+ - Edit the files in the `.github/source` folder.
  - Run `npm run pack` to generate the production ready files.

 ---